PierreIsCoding/sdiy/Arpeggiator/README.md

 # Arpeggiator

-This project is the design of a simple Arduino based argpeggiator for the sdiy enthusiast.
+This project is the design of a simple Arduino based arpeggiator for the sdiy enthusiast.

 <img src="https://raw.githubusercontent.com/PierreIsCoding/sdiy/main/Arpeggiator/images/20210813_130817.jpg" height="400" />